Drive sales on autopilot with ecommerce-focused features

 WordPress user rating: 4.8/5

-AcyMailing differentiates itself by treating WordPress as a content source — your blog posts become newsletter articles without copy-pasting or reformatting.
+AcyMailing treats WordPress as a content source.
+Your blog posts become newsletter articles without copy-pasting or reformatting.

-It adds full email infrastructure to your WordPress admin, including bounce handling that removes invalid addresses, automation sequences that trigger from user behavior, and a queue system that prevents server overload.
+The plugin adds the full email infrastructure to your WordPress admin.
+This includes bounce handling that removes invalid addresses, automation sequences that trigger from user behavior, and a queue system that prevents server overload.

 Why choose it?